fengwenjiao/netstorm/README.md

   ```

 # Deploy NetStorm on Klonet
-NetStorm can also be deployed on the Klonet platform.
-Klonet is a network
-emulation platform for the technology innovation.
-It is designed to support
+Klonet is a network emulation platform designed to support
 the development and testing of new network protocols and applications in a
 realistic environment.
 Klonet can emulate various network scenarios, such as
 wireless, mobile, satellite, and optical networks, and provide fine-grained